Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Methods

 However, such average is the average of the connectivity strength.
-It is not necessarily the average of underlying topology.
-Such an approach is usually sensitive to topological outliers \cite{chung.2019.ISBI}.
+Such an approach is usually sensitive to topological outliers \citep{chung.2019.ISBI}.
 We address the problem through the Wasserstein distance.
-A similar concept was proposed in persistent homology literature through the Wasserstein barycenter \cite{agueh.2011,cuturi.2014}, which is motivated by Fr\'{e}chet mean \cite{le.2000,turner.2014}.
+A similar concept was proposed in the persistent homology literature through the Wasserstein barycenter \citep{agueh.2011,cuturi.2014}, which is motivated by the Fr\'{e}chet mean \citep{le.2000,turner.2014,zemel.2019,dubey.2019}.
 However, the method has not seen many applications in modeling graphs and networks.